Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Dual-Focus Nurse-Midwife/Women’s Health Nurse Practitioner Programs

 Many institutions now offer dual-focus programs that allow students to broaden their scope of practice.
-The nurse-midwife/women’s health nurse practitioner (WHNP) combination has gained significant popularity.
+The combination of nurse-midwife and women’s health nurse practitioner (WHNP) has gained significant popularity.
 A comprehensive program will enable students to complete a wide-ranging course of study in women’s health.
 Upon graduation, students can take the Nurse-Midwife (CNM) Exam and the Women’s Health Nurse Practitioner Board Certification Exam.
-According to recent Ohio workforce data, CNMs with dual certification as WHNPs have 15% higher average salaries and expanded practice opportunities.
+According to recent Ohio workforce data, CNMs with dual certification as WHNPs have an average salary 15% higher and expanded practice opportunities.

 Admission Requirements